Observational Constraints on generalized dark matter properties in the presence of neutrinos with the final Planck release: Data sets and methodology

-The constraints on the model parameters are otained with five different sets of data combinations: CMB + BAO, CMB + BAO + HST, CMB + BAO + CFHTLenS, CMB + BAO + SZ and CMB + BAO + HST + CFHTLenS + SZ.
-In the rest of manuscript, we denote the full set of data combination: CMB + BAO + HST + CFHTLenS + SZ, simply by CBHCP.
+We have implemented the model in publicly available \texttt{CLASS} \cite{class} code interfaced with parameter inference code \texttt{MontePython} \cite{monte} which is embedded with Metropolis-Hastings algorithm.
+We have used the uniform priors displayed in Table \ref{tab:priors} on all free model parameters to obtain correlated Monte Carlo Markov Chain samples.
+The constraints on the model parameters are otained with five different sets of data combinations: CMB, CMB+BAO, CMB+BAO+PP, CMB+BAO+PP+KiDS-1000 and CMB+BAO+PP+DES.
 The convergence of the Monte Carlo Markov Chains for all the model parameters have been ensured with Gelman-Rubin criterion \cite{Gelman_Rubin}.
 We have used the GetDist Python package \cite{antonygetdist} to analyze the samples.

-We have added BAO data to Planck CMB data in order to break degeneracy on the full parametric space, and to reduce errors on model parameters.
-Therefore, the combination CMB + BAO is considered as minimal dataset in our analysis.
-Further, we have included HST, CFHTLenS and SZ data, in order to investigate how these data, which are in tension with the minimal $\Lambda$CDM model, can affect the extended DM parameters ($w_{\rm dm0}, \, w_{\rm dm1}, \, \hat{c}^2_{\rm s,dm}$) and neutrino properties of the $\Lambda_\nu$WDM model.